bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 1. Check description of enable parameters to make sure ok for YANG and TR-181.

 1. Distinguish signed and unsigned integers?

+1. Review new IANA Considerations section.
+Should ABNF be normative?

 Closed Issues: